Discover the most beautiful castles in Ireland

 You get plenty of bang for your buck at the Rock of Cashel, the rearing outcrop of limestone home to a full crop of medieval buildings including a twelfth century round tower, thirteenth century gothic cathedral and a fifteenth century castle.
 There’s plenty to see here, but perhaps the best moment comes when you take a step back, and admire the collection of turrets, towers and crenellations from afar.
 You also won’t notice the numerous coach parties from a distance!
 Admission: adults €8, children €4.

-After our top 10 castles hit the road and explore our selection of 10 of the country’s most beautiful beaches.
+After our guide to the best castles in Ireland why not explore our selection of the country’s most beautiful beaches.

 *Updated December 2018.
-Prices are subject to change and/or availability.
+Prices correct at the time of publication but are subject to change and/or availability.